civicrm/civicrm-dev-docs/docs/framework/token.md

 ### Token Events (v4.7+)

-If a use-case builds on the newer `TokenProcessor`, then an additional API is available for defining tokens.
+If a use-case builds on the newer `TokenProcessor` (above), then an additional API is available for defining tokens.
 This API resolves the limitations above.

-`TokenProcessor` (above) emits two events which allow you to define new tokens, as in this example:
+`TokenProcessor` emits two events which allow you to define new tokens.
+Consider this example which defines `{profile.viewUrl}` and `{profile.viewLink}`:

 ```php
 function example_civicrm_container($container) {